+George

+Washington,

+first president .
+1789-1797

+Supreme

 THE RIGHTS OF MAN Thomas Paine (1737-1809) took part in the American and French revolutions.
-He opposed monarchy and campaigned for human rights, a new idea at the time.
-He wrote The Rights of Man (1791).
+He opposed monarchy and a new idea at the time.
+He

-MOUNT RUSHMORE
+campaigned for human rights, wrote The Rights of Man (1791).

-From 1927, gigantic heads of four US presidents were carved into Mount Rushmore, South Dakota.
+MOUNT RUSHMORE From 1927, gigantic heads of four US presidents were carved into Mount Rushmore, South Dakota.
 The monument was intended as a shrine to democracy, but for years the new republic had not extended democratic equality to women, African Americans, or American Indians.

+Court Senate is in north wing of Capitol building

+CAPITOL HILL The United States today is a federal nation, in which states still make their own laws.
+The national legislature is on Capitol Hill in the federal capital, Washington, DC.
+It is made up of a Senate and a House of Representatives.

-Senate is in north wing of Capitol building AMERICAN REVOLUTION (1775-1781) The creation of a new democracy in America could not be achieved without a war against the British and their loyalist supporters.
+AMERICAN REVOLUTION (1775-1781) The creation of a new democracy in America could not be achieved without a war against the British and their loyalist supporters.
 The Revolutionary War ended with the British surrender (reenacted above) at Yorktown in 1781.

-George Thomas Washington, Jefferson, first president third 1789-1797 president .1801-1809

-Supreme

-Court

-Abraham Lincoln, 16th president 1861-1865
+Abraham Thomas Jefferson, Lincoln. third 16th president president 1861-1865 , 1801-1809

 Theodore Roosevelt, 26th president 1901-1909

+Library of

+Congress

+soaked in blood.